Mastercard-Gateway/android-embedded-hosted-payments-sample/README.md

-This project is an example of how to show Simplify's Hosted Payment in a page to collect a Card Token then performa redirect that can be consumed by a WebView in an Android App.
-Hosted Payment will perform 3DS 1.0 Authentication if enabled for the cardholder.
-The Card Token can then be used to complete a Payment using any of Simplify's server-side SDKs.The example PHP is hostedPayment.php when Hosted Payment returns a card token to the page the WebView is redirected to

-    simplify://cardToken?=<Card Token>
+his is a sample Android app project showing how to tokenize the card using [Simplify's Hosted Payment](https://simplify.com/commerce/docs/tools/hosted-payments) feature in a WebView.
+Hosted Payment page supports varieties of features including card number & expiry validation, and authentication flows such as 3DS v1.

+After the card is tokenized, the token can be used to complete the payment using any of the SDKs offered by Simplify Platform - https://simplify.com/commerce/docs/sdk/index

+For the sake of convenience, we have provided an example file hostedPayment.php in this repo.
+This file needs to be hosted on your server.
+Please make sure you to update the correct API Key in that file.

-The embed WebView listens for the redirect for the simplify:// scheme and can the parse the URL for the card token.
+The embedded WebView listens for the redirect for ` simplify://cardToken?=`` scheme and parses the URL for the card token.

 **License**